 The Bank’s holdings of financial assets are typically related to its role as the exclusive issuer of Canadian bank notes.
-However, the higher levels of financial assets in recent years result largely from activities undertaken as part of the Bank’s monetary policy and financial system functions.
-The amount of assets on the Bank’s balance sheet peaked in the first quarter of 2021 but has decreased as market conditions have improved.
-During the third quarter of 2022, the Bank continued its policy of quantitative tightening.
-As a result, maturing Government of Canada bonds are no longer replaced, and the size of the balance sheet will continue to decline over time.
-The Bank’s total assets decreased by approximately 14% to $431,863 million as at September 30, 2022, compared with December 31, 2021.
-The main drivers of the decline were the maturity of investments and loans and receivables, as well as the decline in the fair value of Government of Canada bonds.
-This decline was partially offset by an increase in the value of the indemnity agreements with the Government of Canada.
+However, the higher levels of assets in recent years result largely from activities undertaken as part of the Bank’s monetary policy and financial system functions.
+The value of the assets on the Bank’s balance sheet peaked in the first quarter of 2021.
+This value has since decreased because market conditions and the economy have improved and the Bank began quantitative tightening.
+The Bank’s total assets decreased by 21% to $323,631 million as at September 30, 2023, compared with their value as at December 31, 2022.
+The main driver of this decline was the maturity of investments.

-Loans and receivables is composed primarily of securities purchased under resale agreements (SPRAs).
-SPRAs are high-quality assets acquired through the repo market, in line with the Bank’s framework for market operations and liquidity provision.
-SPRAs decreased to a value of $427 million as at September 30, 2022, following the suspension of the program and natural maturing of the securities.
+Loans and receivables is typically composed primarily of securities purchased under resale agreements (SPRAs).
+SPRAs are high-quality assets acquired through the securities repurchase (repo) market, in line with the Bank’s framework for market operations and liquidity provision.
+These assets include overnight repo operations and term repo operations.
+All SPRAs matured in 2022.

-Investments decreased by 15% to $398,774 million as at September 30, 2022.
+Investments decreased by 24% compared with December 31, 2022, to $288,131 million as at September 30, 2023.
 This decrease was driven mainly by the following movements within the Bank’s holdings:

-- Government of Canada securities, which include nominal bonds and real return bonds, decreased by $54,246 million during the first nine months of the year.
-This decrease was driven mainly by a decline of $41,699 million in Government of Canada bonds held at fair value.
-The balance of these bonds dropped because of maturities and an increase in long-term bond yields.
-During the same period, Government of Canada bonds held at amortized cost decreased by $11,216 million, mainly due to maturities.
-The Bank’s remaining treasury bills also matured during the period, resulting in a decrease of $1,331 million.
+- Government of Canada securities, which include nominal bonds and real return bonds, decreased by $80,744 million during the first nine months of the year.
+This decrease is mainly due to bonds maturing and, in keeping with the Bank’s quantitative tightening, the proceeds are not being reinvested.
+Together, these resulted in declines of $59,021 million in Government of Canada bonds held at fair value and $21,723 million in Government of Canada bonds held at amortized cost.

-Securities sold under repurchase agreements decreased to $24,885 million as at September 30, 2022, a 30% decrease compared with December 31, 2021.
+Securities sold under repurchase agreements decreased by 39% to $10,581 million as at September 30, 2023, compared with December 31, 2022.
 This liability represents the repurchase price for securities repo operations and overnight reverse repo operations.
 The Securities Repo Operations program supports core funding markets and the proper functioning of the Government of Canada securities market.
-Overnight reverse repos help to effectively implement monetary policy by withdrawing intraday liquidity, complementing the standing deposit and lending facilities.
+Overnight reverse repos help to effectively implement monetary policy by withdrawing intraday liquidity, thus complementing the standing deposit and lending facilities.